Everything in business has a cost, right? To run yours, you’ll be paying for:

 Payback period in capital budgeting refers to the time required to recoup the funds expended in an investment or to reach the break-even point.

-In the case of CAC and your business, this is the period of time it takes to make back the money spent on acquiring a customer.
+In the case of customer acquisition cost and your business, this is the period of time it takes to make back the money spent on acquiring a customer.
 Recouping lost funds should be your top priority when gaining a new customer.

-Knowing exactly what your CAC is will tell you precisely how much revenue you need to generate from each customer to break even and move towards profitability.
+Knowing exactly what your CAC is will tell you precisely how much revenue you need to generate from each customer to break even and move toward profitability.

-CAC can give you a shortcut to making sound decisions in your business.
+CAC can give you a shortcut to making sound decisions in your business, helping you save on things like marketing costs.

-Let’s assume you operate a SaaS business and are testing 3 different ads this quarter.
+Let’s assume you operate a SaaS business and are testing three different ads this quarter.
 Each ad receives 100 clicks and generates 10 new customers.

 If that’s the only metric you measure with your ads, then you might as well keep running all of them next quarter.

-If Ad 1 was able to generate the same number of customers as Ad 2 and 3 at a substantially reduced cost, then it would be financially prudent to discontinue Ad 2 and 3 and focus on improving the results you get from Ad 1.
+If ad one was able to generate the same number of customers as ads two and three at a substantially reduced cost, then it would be financially prudent to discontinue ads two and three and focus on improving the results you get from Ad one.

-The most basic calculation for CAC is dividing all the costs spent on acquiring new customers by the number of customers acquired in the same period as the money was spent.
+The most basic way to calculate customer acquisition cost is by dividing all the costs spent on acquiring new paying customers by the number of customers acquired in the same period as the money was spent.

-For example, if you spend $1,000 on marketing and sales (and any other necessary expenses) in 1 year and acquired 100 new customers, then your CAC is $10.
+For example, if you spend $1,000 on marketing costs (and any other necessary expenses) in one year and acquired 100 new customers, then your CAC is $10.

-Accurately calculating CAC requires you to know the specific financials of your expenditures on all activities and tools to acquire customers.
+Accurately calculating customer acquisition costs requires you to know the specific financials of your expenditures on all activities and tools to acquire customers.

-Here’s a list of expenses to consider using in your CAC formula:
+Looking for some customer acquisition cost examples?
+Here’s a list of expenses to consider using in your customer acquisition cost formula:

 Ad spend is the amount of money spent on all forms of paid advertising.
-Google PPC ads, Facebook ads, Native ads, and any others.
+Google PPC ads, Facebook ads, native ads, and any others.
+In other words, customers acquired through specific advertising channels have a CAC that correlates with that channel’s cost.

 Employee salaries and labor